er1czz/dit-maskrcnn-finetune/README.md

 - [CUDA version](https://github.com/er1czz/dit-maskrcnn-finetune/blob/main/dit-base-mrcnn-labelme-batch-cuda.py) (~0.6 s per image)
 - [CPU version, multiprocessing](https://github.com/er1czz/dit-maskrcnn-finetune/blob/main/dit-base-mrcnn-labelme-batch-cuda.py) (+20 s per image)

+## 6. Data Augmentation (create a new dataset)
+- [Albumentations](https://albumentations.ai/), a Python Library for image augmentation
+- An custom interactive script that will create a new dataset with ' _AuG' inserted in the file and path names

 ## Result
 - please note the fine-tuning was carried out with a small dataset of 20 images.
 - therefore, the inference result from this "lightly" tuned model (right inset below) is not ideal albeit the prediction is for single-class.